JCardenasRdz/Insights-into-the-I-SPY-clinical-trial/1-Project_Report.md

 Yes  17.0  28.0
 No   81.0  42.0
 ```
-Now, we can perform the a chi-2 test to the effect of multiple categorical predictors on `PCR`:
+Now, we can perform the chi-2 test to the effect of multiple categorical predictors on `PCR`:

+- Effect of categorical predictors on Pathological complete response (`PCR`)
 ```Python
 >>> predictors = ['White', 'ER+', 'PR+', 'HR+','Right_Breast']
 >>> outcome = 'PCR'